-The Boston Chapter organizes several events throughout the year for Harvard alumni, students and friends.
-The chapter jointly hosts many events with partner organizations.
-Please sign up for the membership and the mailing list here to be informed of chapter activities.
-Upcoming chapter events are listed here.
+Chapters organizes several events throughout the year for Harvard alumni, students and friends.
+Chapters jointly host many events with partner organizations.
+Please sign up for our mailing list here to be informed of HAE and chapter activities.

-If your organization would like to support events organized by the Boston chapter, please click here.
+If your organization would like to support events please click here.

 workshops & panel discussions